DirranShad/TextEffects/README.md

   5. Weeb Text
   6. Vertical Text

-Once you've chosen a mode, select a textfield, and it will start its magic.
+Once you've chosen a mode, input what you want to be changed, select a textfield, and it will start its magic.

 ### How do I get the program?